KeKsBoTer/setlXPlayground/README.md

 ```

 ## Run with Docker
-Docker is a create tool to run the playground and even can be used to deploy it on a server.
+Docker is a great tool to run the playground and even can be used to deploy it on a server.
 ``` bash
 # build the image
 $ docker build -t setlxplayground .